flagpolejs/flagpole/docs/value.md

 const firstDataItem = context.response.jsonBody.$.data[0];
 ```

-### array: iValue (readonly)
+### array: Value (readonly)

-Returns a new iValue, identical to this one but whose input value is an array.
+Returns a new Value, identical to this one but whose input value is an array.

-### bool: iValue (readonly)
+### bool: Value (readonly)

-Returns a new iValue, identical to this one but whose input value is an boolean.
-It will take the current iValue's input and evaluate if it is truthy.
+Returns a new Value, identical to this one but whose input value is an boolean.
+It will take the current Value's input and evaluate if it is truthy.

-### first: iValue (readonly)
+### first: Value (readonly)

-Gets the first item from this array or object and returns it as a new iValue.
+Gets the first item from this array or object and returns it as a new Value.

-### float: iValue (readonly)
+### float: Value (readonly)

-Returns a new iValue, identical to this one but whose input value is a float.
+Returns a new Value, identical to this one but whose input value is a float.

-### keys: iValue (readonly)
+### keys: Value (readonly)

 Maps the value to an array of its keys if an object or an array.

-### int: iValue (readonly)
+### int: Value (readonly)

-Returns a new iValue, identical to this one but whose input value is an integer.
+Returns a new Value, identical to this one but whose input value is an integer.

 ### is: AssertionIs (readonly)